Kim Kardashian Just Debuted Her Edgiest Lip Look Yet — & It's Not What You Think

 “How dope is my fucking sister?”
 Khloé asked in the video.
 “Look at this dress.
-And look at the jewelry.
+And look at the jewellery.
 You are a badass bitch, Kim!”

 When paired with her gold cocktail dress and impeccable makeup — not to mention straight, sleek hair that would give Cher a run for her money — her lip ring looks more polished than "anti-establishment."
 But the statement piece does edge up Kim’s look significantly.